sohamsg90/APP-Alienness-by-Phyletic-Pattern/docs/Installation.md

 ##  Software environment/ dependencies
  APP has been written in Perl.
 Perl comes pre-installed with most linux distributions.

  Other dependencies include installation of the following programs.
-Individual setup scripts are provided for need based installation.
+Individual setup scripts are provided for requirement-based installation.

  1. Command-line NCBI BLAST toolkit.
 If already installed, please ignore.
 To install:
  ```